TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 - That car has bad gas.
 - Therefore, Dustin has bad gas.

 This syllogism seems to have three terms.
 Dustin, car, and gas.
-But we pulled the ol' switcheroo on one of those words, didn't we?
+But we pulled the finger on one of those words, didn't we?

 ![peptocar](/assets/img/peptocar.jpg)

 *Just get it all out, you'll feel better baby*

-#### 2) Every syllogism must distribute the middle term in at least one of the premises.
+#### **2) Every syllogism must distribute the middle term in at least one of the premises.**

 There's gotta be a genuine connection between the major and minor term.
 It's like a parent holding their kid's hand.
 If they don't hold on, then the kid is liable to get separated and cause mayhem.